His new skin is free of the agonizing disease that nearly killed him

 However, some earlier experiments had shown it might be possible to take some skin from a patient, replace the faulty gene using gene therapy, grow the skin into sheets in the lab, and then graft it back.

 But this approach had only been tried on two children and only replacing small patches of skin.
-And the treatment itself could kill the boy.
+And the treatment itself could kill Hassan.

 The desperate parents asked to try it, anyway.